-This month, I’d like to highlight a few pieces of functional felt artwork.
-The utilitarian aspect of the sculptures featured in this post is a reminder of the humble origins of this medium, but make no mistake – function takes a back seat to form here!
+This month, I’d like to highlight a few pieces of functional felt artwork, these understated woollen creations.
+The utilitarian aspect of the sculptures featured in this post is a reminder of the humble origins of this medium, but make no mistake – functional felt takes a back seat to form here!
 These sculptures are both lovely and strange and I hope that you will enjoy them as much as I do.

-These are two animal purses by Polish artist Galina Blazejewska (more at https://www.etsy.com/shop/galafilc).
-Fully realized sculptures in their own right, they are also hollow so that items can be carried inside.
+These are two animal purses by Polish artist Galina Blazejewska.
+Fully realized sculptures in their own right, they are also hollow so that items can be carried inside – thus class as functional felt!
 Her octopus pieces feature a clasp atop the head, but her fish and frog designs incorporate the clasp into the sculpture itself, serving as the creature’s mouth.
-I think the odd combination of animal and bag is interesting – do they evoke an innocent love of animals, or do they make a statement about bending nature to our will?
+I think the odd combination of animal and bag is interesting – do they evoke an innocent love of animals?

 Can you guess what these pieces are used for?
 No?
 Here is a hint – they are from German artist Susanne Karg’s shop Felt for Cat (https://www.etsy.com/shop/feltforcat).
 That’s right, they are cat beds or “cat caves”!
+Doesn’t that give functional felt a new meaning?
 Each piece has a large hollow interior for your cat to crawl into and enjoy.
 My particular favorites are the seashells pictured above, because I’m tickled pink imagining a cat’s head poking out of the shell like an enormous hermit crab.
 But all that aside, these cat beds are beautifully constructed with wonderful attention to detail.
 I don’t think you need a cat to appreciate them!